slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The clash of ideas is the sound of freedom.*
 > *"Consistency is the last refuge of the unimaginative."
 -- Oscar Wilde*
+> *"The ability to see order in chaos is called creativity."
+-- Simon Sinek*
+> *"A busy calendar and a busy mind will destroy your ability to create anything great."
+-- Naval Ravikant*
+> *"If at first, the idea is not absurd, then there is no hope for it."
+-- Albert Einstein*
+> *"An idea that is not dangerous is unworthy of being called an idea at all."
+-- Oscar Wilde*
+> *"There is one thing stronger than all the armies in the world, and that is an idea whose time has come."
+-- Victor Hugo*
+> *"A new idea is delicate.
+It can be killed by a sneer or a yawn; it can be stabbed to death by a quip and worried to death by a frown on the right man's brow."
+-- Ovid*
+> *"All achievements, all earned riches, have their beginning in an idea."
+-- Napoleon Hill*
+> *"No grand idea was ever born in a conference, but a lot of foolish ideas have died there."
+-- F. Scott Fitzgerald*
+> *"Nearly every man who develops an idea works it up to the point where it looks impossible, and then he gets discouraged.
+That's not the place to become discouraged."
+-- Thomas Edison*
+> *"It is the essence of genius to make use of the simplest ideas."
+-- Charles Peguy*
+> *"Nothing is more dangerous than an idea when it is the only one you have."
+-- Emile Chartier*
+> *"One's mind, once stretched by a new idea, never regains its original dimensions."
+-- Oliver Wendell Holmes*
+> *"We often refuse to accept an idea merely because the tone of voice in which it has been expressed is unsympathetic to us."
+-- Friedrich Nietzche*
+> *"I know quite certainly that I myself have no special talent.
+Curiosity, obsession and dogged endurance, combined with self-criticism, have brought me to my ideas."
+-- Albert Einstein*
+> *"A pile of rocks ceases to be a rock when somebody contemplates it with the idea of a cathedral in mind."
+-- Antoine St. Exupery*
+> *"I begin with an idea and then it becomes something else."
+-- Pablo Picasso*
+> *"New ideas pass through three periods: 1) It can't be done; 2) It probably can be done, but it's not worth doing; 3) I knew it was a good idea all along!"
+-- Arthur C. Clarke*
+> *"Almost all really new ideas have a certain aspect of foolishness when they are just produced."
+-- Alfred North Whitehead*

+- creativity is subtraction.
+> *"Society may give an exclusive right to the profits arising from them, as an encouragement to men to pursue ideas which may produce utility, but this may or may *not be done, according to the will and convenience of the society, without claim or complaint from any body.*
+> *"The best defense against logic is ignorance.*
 -->

 > *"The secret to creativity is knowing how to hide your sources."